 Access to school buildings will not be denied to a service animal as long as the animal is individually trained and required to do work or perform tasks for the benefit of an individual with a disability.
 Such work or tasks must be directly related to the individual's disability.
 District staff shall not be responsible to provide care or control of a service animal, and any service animal which is out of control or is not housebroken may be excluded by district staff.

-This policy does not apply to animals provided by the school for instructional purposes or for therapy or comfort dogs.
+For the purpose of this policy, "service animals" is not deemed to include animals provided by the school for instructional purposes or for therapy or comfort animals.